baraamallah/HARMUN_TRACKER/README.md

 service cloud.firestore {
   match /databases/{database}/documents {

+    // Participants Collection
-    match /participants/{participantId} {
+    // Defines who can read and write participant data. match /participants/{participantId} {
-      // Allow public read for the /public page and authenticated users for the admin dashboard allow read: if true;
+      // Allow public read for the /public page.
+      // Authenticated users can also read for the admin dashboard. allow read: if true;

-      // Allow write access only to authenticated users who have an 'admin' role or are the owner. allow write: if request.auth != null && (get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'admin' ||
+      // Allow write access only to authenticated users who have an 'admin' role
+      // in the 'users' collection, OR if the user is the Owner. allow write: if request.auth != null && (get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'admin' ||
                     request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2');
     }

+    // System Schools Collection
-    match /system_schools/{schoolId} {
+    // Defines who can read and write the list of system-wide schools. match /system_schools/{schoolId} {
-      // Allow public read for filters and forms allow read: if true;
+      // Allow public read for filters and forms throughout the app. allow read: if true;

-      // Only the owner can create, update, or delete schools allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
+      // Only the Owner can create, update, or delete schools. allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
     }

+    // System Committees Collection
-    match /system_committees/{committeeId} {
+    // Defines who can read and write the list of system-wide committees. match /system_committees/{committeeId} {
-      // Allow public read for filters and forms allow read: if true;
+      // Allow public read for filters and forms throughout the app. allow read: if true;

-      // Only the owner can create, update, or delete committees allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
+      // Only the Owner can create, update, or delete committees. allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
     }

-    match /system_config/{settingId} {
+    // System Configuration Collection
+    // Defines who can read and write application-wide settings. match /system_config/{settingId} { // e.g., {settingId} could be 'main_settings'
-      // Only the owner can read and write system configuration allow read, write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
+      // Only the Owner can read and write system configuration. allow read, write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
     }

-    // Users Collection (for roles - documents are keyed by Auth UID)
+    // Users Collection (for managing admin roles)
+    // Documents in this collection are keyed by Firebase Auth UID.
-    // Rules for individual user documents
+    // Example document: { uid: "someAuthUID", email: "admin@example.com", role: "admin" }
     match /users/{userId} {
-      // Allow the owner to create, update, delete any user role document allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
+      // Allow the Owner to create, update, or delete any user role document. allow write: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';

-      // Allow authenticated users to read their own role document (if needed for client-side checks)
+      // Allow an authenticated user to read their own role document.
-      // Also allow owner to read any user document allow read: if request.auth != null && (request.auth.uid == userId || request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2');
+      // Also, allow the Owner to read any user's role document. allow read: if request.auth != null && (request.auth.uid == userId || request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2');
     }

-    // Rule for listing documents in the users collection
+    // Rule for LISTING documents in the users collection.
-    // This is needed for the getAdminUsers query by the owner match /users {
+    // This is specifically needed for the getAdminUsers query by the Owner
+    // on the Admin Account Management page. match /users {
        allow list: if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';
     }